 - US citizen or resident legal alien (must show I-551 card)

 - Must not be otherwise legally prohibited from owning or possessing a firearm under current firearms legislation (i.e. felony conviction, assault conviction)

 All applicants for LTP’s will have a clearance check completed, regardless of the number of times they have applied previously.
 LTP applications will be processed, and permits issued, with due speed and diligence, as required by State law.
 One permit is needed for each weapon.

 The State Police copy of the LTP must be presented to the Records Bureau for processing within 10 days of purchasing the weapon.

 To claim your vehicle, you must provide proof of ownership (registration and/or title) and picture identification.

 Pet License Information

 You must return the completed form to us with proof of rabies vaccination and a check payable to the “City of Southfield."
 In order to receive the discounted rate listed as S/N (spayed/ neutered) you will need to furnish documented proof of neutering from your veterinarian.
-Once the information is processed a license will be mailed to you.
-The same information is required when purchasing at the Police Records Department.
+Once the information is processed, a license will be mailed to you.
+The same information is required when purchasing at the Police Records Bureau.